But here’s the good news: with a little digging, it is possible to find most people’s email address.

-Use them wisely, I’m begging you!
-Don’t make people you want to reach hate me for writing this article 🙂
+Please use these tactics responsibly—I’m begging you!
+Don’t make people you want to reach hate me for writing this article. 🙂

-And, of course, if you know any other ways to find someone’s email address, then I’d love you to share them with me in the comments!
+And if you know any other good ways to find someone’s email address, I’d love to learn them.
+Just share them in the comments!